IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

 This section describes the execution flow for protecting a specific resource (e.g. ConfigMap) in a specific namespace (e.g. secure-ns) on your RedHat OpenShift (including ROKS).

 The steps for protecting resources include:
 - Step 1.
-Setup a ResourceProtectionProfile.
+Define which reource(s) should be protected.
 - Step 2.
-Specify a resource to be protected.
+Create a resource with signature .
 - Step 3.
-Create and store a ResourceSignature.
+Check status on ResourceProtectionProfile (with cap).
 - Step 4.
-Create a resource.
-- Step 5.
-Check status on ResourceProtectionProfile (with cap).
-- Step 6.
 Check logs (server, forwarder).

 ---
-#### Step.1 Define which reource(s) should be protected in a specific namespace
+#### Step.1 Define which reource(s) should be protected

    1. Create Resource Protection Profile

       You can define which resources should be protected with signature in IE. For resources (e.g. ConfigMap, Deployment, Service etc. ) in namespace, custom resource `ResourceProtectionProfile` (RPP) is created in the same namespace.
-    Example belows illustrates a custom resource `ResourceProtectionProfile` to protect resources such as ConfigMap, Deployment, and Service in namespace `secure-ns`.
+      Example below illustrates a custom resource `ResourceProtectionProfile` to protect resources such as ConfigMap, Deployment, and Service in a namespace `secure-ns`.

         ```
         apiVersion: research.ibm.com/v1alpha1